Treatment Options

 TPI Assessment

-Dr. John Kuruc is a Level I certified TPI provider.
+Dr. John Kuruc is a Titleist Performance Institute Medical Professional.
 The TPI certification holds distinction within the golf community, but the core principles can be modified to assess and correct most biomechanical imbalances.
 Dr. Kuruc can work with you to assess your unique golf game and offer corrections in order to elevate your game to its highest level!

 Instrument Assisted Soft Tissue Manipulation (ISTM)